 Fig Leaf Patterns Work Dress c.1795

 This gown is designed to be worn over a shift, period stays, and petticoats.
-The drawstring back bodice allows the wear to adjust the fit in the back of the garment.
+The drawstring bodice allows the wearer to adjust the fit of the garment.

 Included in the Fig Leaf Patterns Work Dress c.1795 instructions is an analysis of the weave structure of the fabric.